Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 • After updating the Intunewin file and the detection rules, click the Review + Save button to save the deployment.

-The last step is to update the desktop and lock screen wallpaper file names in the device configuration profile.
-Let’s check the steps:
+The final step is to update the desktop and lock screen wallpaper file names in the device configuration profile so that they point to the new wallpaper files.

 • Sign in to the Intune admin center > Devices Configuration.